 Badger, Ratty, Toad and Mole

 Sadly, since the story of Badger, Ratty, and friends was written in 1908, the UK has become one of the most nature-depleted nations in the world.
 Since Kenneth Grahame wrote his classic tale, too many of our wild places have been lost forever - along with the wildlife that depends on them.
 Our animated video of The Wind in the Willows starkly illustrates the threats that our beloved characters would face in the 21st century.

 In a Wilder Future wildlife is safer, healthier and happier, recuperating from the damage caused by threats like these.
-There are lots of ways we can help wildlife recover together.

 Nature needs new laws that will protect and also help to restore green spaces and wild places.

 We need wildlife.
 Our natural world is valuable in its own right and is the foundation of our wellbeing - we depend on it and it depends on us.
 Without a healthy natural world the survival of humanity is at stake.
 By creating more space for nature, we can create a better world for people and wildlife.

 Wildlife is in trouble.
 From rivers and woodlands to birds and flowers, our natural world is struggling.
 Over half the species assessed in the 2019 State of Nature report, and subsequent studies, have suffered since the 1970s, with many of our much-loved animals struggling.

 Wildlife needs us.
 We can make a difference.
 A new and ambitious Environment Act can help reverse the trend of missing wildlife, setting out a plan for nature's recovery and creating a healthier natural world for us all.